kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

   - [~~Support Intel RDT~~](https://github.com/containerd/containerd/pull/5439)
   - [~~Support for cgroups blockio~~](https://github.com/containerd/containerd/pull/5490)

-The design paradigm here is that the container runtime configures the resource classes according to a given configuration file.
+The design paradigm here is that the container runtime configures the QoS-class resources according to a given configuration file.
 Enforcement on containers is done via OCI.
 User interface is provided through pod and container annotations.

 ### Open Questions

 #### Pod QoS class

-The Pod QoS class could be communicated to the container runtime as a class resource, too.
+The Pod QoS class could be communicated to the container runtime as a QoS-class resource, too.
 This information is currently internal to kubelet.
 However, container runtimes (CRI-O, at least) are already depending on this information and currently determining it indirectly by evaluating other CRI parameters.
-It would be better to explicitly state the Pod QoS class and class resources would look like a logical place for that.
+It would be better to explicitly state the Pod QoS class and QoS-class resources would look like a logical place for that.
 This also makes it techically possible to have container-specific QoS classes (as a possible future enhancement of K8s).

-Communicating Pod QoS class via class resources would advocate moving class resources up to `ContainerConfig`.
+Communicating Pod QoS class via QoS-class resources would advocate moving QoS-class resources up to `ContainerConfig`.

 Making this change, it would also be possible to separate `oom_score_adj` from the pod qos class in the future.
 The runtime could provide a set of OOM